tayllan/awesome-algorithms/CONTRIBUTING.md

 Please ensure your pull request adheres to the following guidelines:

+- No monetization backdoors like a partially free-access content.
 - Search previous suggestions before making a new one, as yours may be a duplicate.
 - Make an individual pull request for each suggestion.
 - Use the following format: `[Item Name](link) - Description`